Connolly Drive: City of Wanneroo

 Now within the City of Wanneroo, Connolly Drive travels through Tamala Park for about 2 km before entering the suburb of Clarkson and encountering Neerabup Road at a roundabout.
 The road proceeds to travel through the suburb for about 2.8 km, intersecting through several local roads, before encountering Hester Avenue at a roundabout.
-Hester Avenue is currently the northern terminus of the Mitchell Freeway.
 From there the road forms the boundary of Merriwa to the west and Ridgewood to the east for 2.1 km before encountering Lukin Drive at a traffic light controlled intersection.
 Connolly Drive then travels through the suburb of Butler for about 1.7 km, after which it terminates at a roundabout with Benenden Avenue, where it continues northwards at Exmouth Drive, which provides road access to the Butler railway station.

 History

 Connolly Drive was first built during the mid-1990s to service the then-new outer northern suburbs of Perth, with three discontinuous sections: two in the City of Joondalup (Currambine and Kinross) with the other in the City of Wanneroo (Merriwa and Ridgewood).
 The two sections within the City of Joondalup became continuous (running from Shenton Avenue to Selkirk Drive, then to Macnaughton Crescent) by 2001.

 In 2007, the missing link through Tamala Park (MacNaughton Crescent to Neerabup Road) as a dual carriageway made the entire road continuous, and the road was extended north of Lukin Drive, to service the growing suburb of Butler.
 During 2010 and 2011, all single carriageway sections south of Tamala Park were duplicated in response to the growing traffic demand in the area, with several intersections being upgraded during that time as well.

 More recently, the section between Neerabup Road and Lukin Drive has been duplicated and widened, in response to the extension of the Mitchell Freeway to Hester Avenue, during 2016.
 The remaining section of two-lane road, between Lukin Drive and Butler Boulevard, was widened to two lanes in each direction in 2020.